 And they succeeded.
 They were primarily suppliers to major forestry machinery manufacturers.
 Despite the economic downturn in the beginning of the 1990s, they made further investments and began collaborating with other companies, among them Idéservice and Vimek.

-￼￼First two, then three and then 16
+First one, then two and then 16

 Things were soon moving flat out and in 1992 Protab built its first industrial premises with a floor space of 300 m².
 They hired their first employee the following year.
 Three years later they had invested in a large equipment inventory and had 16 employees.
 Things got cramped, so they extended the premises and doubled the floor space.
-Board professional Leif Englund was taken on to help structure the company following its rapid expansion.
-His efforts have been essential for Protab’s development.

 Strong sub supplier